 - Save your changes.

-By enabling cache you store your website content that is pulled from a database on the server, so when a visitor comes to your website, the response time of your website is faster.
+By enabling cache, you’ll store your website content that is pulled from a database on the server.
+So, your website’s response time will be much faster whenever someone visits your site.

-Go back to the same Global Configuration section click on System tab and follow these steps to enable caching:
+- Go back to the same Global Configuration section and select the System tab

-- You can select which Cache Handler you want to use.
-On most shared hosting providers, File cache handler should be used.
+- Under the Cache Settings, choose which Cache Handler you want to use.
+On most shared hosting providers, the File cache handler should be applied.

-- Turn on System Cache by selecting one of the two options:
+- Turn on System Cache by selecting one of the two options available.

 - Save your changes.